tfatykhov/WinkRedNode/BlueMix/README.md

                                  }
             , BlueMixUrlBase   : "https://MyWinkNodeRed.mybluemix.net"
             , forecastIoApiKey : "your api key"
-            , HomeLocation     : { "lon" : "the longitude of your home location"
+            , HomeLocation     : { lon : "the longitude of your home location"
-                                 , "lat" : "the lattitude of your home location" }
+                                 , lat : "the lattitude of your home location" }
         },